Overview

 Auto-execute behavior

 Auto-execute is a settlement setting.
-When it is enabled, the settlement executes as soon as all senders approve.
-No manual execution step is required.
+When enabled, the settlement runs as soon as all senders approve.
+You do not need to trigger it manually.

-When auto-execute is disabled, anyone can manually trigger execution after all sender approvals are received.
-This leaves room for a final review before committing the flows.
+When auto-execute is off, anyone can trigger the settlement after all senders approve.
+This lets you do a final review before committing the flows.

 Cancellation rules

-A local participant is any address that sends or receives assets in a local flow.
-Any local participant can cancel an open local settlement before execution.
+A local participant is any address that sends or receives assets in a settlement flow.
+Any participant can cancel an open settlement before execution.
 When cancelled, all locked assets return to their original senders.
 See how to cancel a settlement.

 For HTLC settlements that include external flows, cancellation has stricter conditions after every local sender has approved.
-See HTLC settlements before using local settlement cancellation rules for a cross-chain workflow.
+See HTLC settlements before applying these cancellation rules to a cross-chain workflow.

 Example scenario